m1chaelwilliams/m1chaelwilliams/README.md

-### About Me:
+## About Me:
 Hi!
 I'm a computer science student and junior software engineer.
-I love to listen to music, make video games, configure my text editor, and learn new programming languages!
+I love to listen to music, make video games and configure my text editor!

-Currently Building: 3D Engine w/ WGPU
+Currently Building: 3D Engine with zig and sokol

-### Setup
+## Talk to me about...
-- Editor: nvim
+- NeoVim
-- Terminal: kitty
+- New programming languages
-- OS: Mac OSX
+- game development
-- Window Management: yabai + skhd
+- Low level design

-### Languages
+One of my favorite hobbies is leaarning new programming languages.
+Here is a list of the ones I know (in no particular order):
 - C
 - C++
 - C#